Bebashi has helped more than 600,000 people and their families. We serve the underserved, and give compassionate care to people who need it most.

 Nafisah earned her Bachelor of Social Work degree from Temple University and Master of Science in Psychology from Walden University.

-She joined Bebashi nine years ago because of her love of serving the community and her passion for ensuring that marginalized communities attain access to resources that they often do not receive.
+She joined Bebashi twelve years ago because of her love of serving the community and her passion for ensuring that marginalized communities attain access to resources that they often do not receive.